fruzsinaagocs/oscode/paper.md

 increase in step-size of `pyoscode`'s internal steps (orange dots) is due to the algorithm switching from using the RK method to the WKB approximation in the presence of high-frequency oscillations.
-The orange segment shows dense output, the solution at these points was evaluated at no additional evaluations of terms in the differential equation. \label{fig:airy}](examples/airy.png)
+The orange segment shows dense output, the solution at these points was computed at no additional evaluations of terms in the differential equation. \label{fig:airy}](examples/airy.png)

 # Statement of need